-I’ll show you how to make this beautiful button tree so you can make one for your own home.
+I’ll show you how to make this beautiful DIY canvas button tree so you can make one for your own home.
 I spray painted my canvas to give it a sunset glow effect, but you can paint it white or any other color that strikes you.
 Ready to make your own button tree?
+When you are done, be sure to check out all of my adult craft ideas.

 Button Tree of vibrant colors